Hisham Layous: Early life

 Layous was born in Mi'ilya, Israel, to an Arab-Christian family.

-Club career
+Career

 Layous is a product of the different Israeli football youth sportive systems.

 He signed contract with a Ukrainian side Karpaty Lviv in July 2019 and made his debut for FC Karpaty as a second half-time substituted player in a home losing game against FC Dynamo Kyiv on 31 July 2019 in the Ukrainian Premier League.